Jenkins T1 Internet Service Locations

 with a knowledgeable and experienced broadband consultant

-that narrowed the field down to ACC Business and Qwest.
+that narrowed the field down to XO and Broadwing.

-Now I am the proud owner of a new ACC Business data T1 line,
+Now I am the proud owner of a new XO data T1 line,

 which is stable, reliable, and not much more than I was